jdslabs/xmos_dfu/README.md

 ## Prerequisites
 - Install libusb: `sudo apt-get install libusb-1.0-0-dev`

-1. Open a terminal in the `xmos_dfu` folder, then run the following command to compile.
+1. Open a terminal in the `xmos_dfu` folder and compile Makefile.Linux.
 Warnings may be ignored:
 ```
 make -f Makefile.Linux all
 ```